Johnny Appleseed Visual Discrimination Game for Preschoolers

 Setting Up the Game

-To set up this game you just need a few supplies:
+To set up this game, you need a few supplies:

 How to Play The Johnny Appleseed Game